-CHECK your BG using a BG meter following a gradual elevation change of up to 1,000 feet, such as when snow skiing or driving on a mountain road.
-Delivery accuracy can vary up to 15% until 3 units of total insulin have been delivered or elevation has changed by more than 1,000 feet.
+CHECK your BG using a BG meter following a gradual elevation change of up to each 1,000 feet (305 meters), such as when snow skiing or driving on a mountain road.
+Delivery accuracy can vary up to 15% until 3 units of total insulin have been delivered or elevation has changed by more than 1,000 feet (305 meters).
 Changes in delivery accuracy can affect insulin delivery and cause injury.

 ALWAYS check with your healthcare provider for specific guidelines if you want or need to disconnect from the pump for any reason.
 Depending on the length of time and reason you are disconnecting, you may need to replace missed basal and/or bolus insulin.
 Check your BG before disconnecting from the pump and again when you reconnect and treat high BG levels as recommended by your healthcare provider.